elastio/bon/website/blog/avoid-child-modules-in-macros.md

 }
 ```

 Does this compile?
-Surely, it should compile, because the child module becomes child of the anonymous function scope, so it should have access to symbols defined in the function, right?...
+Surely, it should compile, because the child module becomes a child of the anonymous function scope, so it should have access to symbols defined in the function, right?...
 Wrong 🐱!

 It still doesn't compile with the error:
 ```txt